TimzOwen/Google-Cloud-Platform-Core-infrastrucrture/chapter two.md

     Move at your own pace
     take advantage of Cloud's scalability and low cost add specialized services to your compute resources stack

+### Anthos:

+Googl's modern solution for hybrid and multi-cloud systems and service management

+    Kubernetes and GKE on premise foundation
+    On-premise and cloud environment stay in sync provide a rich set of tools:
+        Managing service on-premise and in the Cloud Monitoring systems and services
+        migrating applications from Vms into your clusters maintaining consistent policies across all clusters, whether on premise  or in the Cloud.

+stack driver:

+    Built-in Monitoring and logging solutions for Google Cloud

+**Google Anthos** also manages __Microservices__ for easy anlysis where there are too many microservices